 The data sync operations are executed as cron-jobs attached to the

-# Puppet Name: pull_content_data_admin_production_daily 18 0 * * * /usr/bin/ionice -c 2 -n 6 /usr/bin/setlock /etc/unattended-reboot/no-reboot/govuk_env_sync /usr/bin/envdir /etc/govuk_env_sync/env.d /usr/local/bin/govuk_env_sync.sh -f /etc/govuk_env_sync/pull_content_data_admin_production_daily.cfg ...
+$ sudo crontab -lu govuk-backup # Puppet Name: pull_content_data_admin_production_daily 18 0 * * * /usr/bin/ionice -c 2 -n 6 /usr/local/bin/with_reboot_lock /usr/bin/envdir /etc/govuk_env_sync/env.d /usr/local/bin/govuk_env_sync.sh -f /etc/govuk_env_sync/pull_content_data_admin_production_daily.cfg ...

-- Executing the data sync job ionice:
+- Runs the data sync job at low I/O priority:

-- Preventing reboot by
+- Prevents reboot by

 /usr/local/bin/govuk_env_sync.sh -f /etc/govuk_env_sync/pull_content_data_admin_production_daily.cfg